malvavisc0/meshweave/docs/style-guide.md

 - Chat: viewport-responsive heights; drawer constrained to viewport width/height; safe-area support for iOS
 - Focus: global `:focus-visible` ring standardized across interactive controls

-## 2025-10 Home headline and discovery card updates
+## 2025-10 Home headline, discovery card, and palette updates

-This addendum documents the October 2025 updates to the Home page community metrics presentation and discovery card pattern so future work aligns with the current UI.
+This addendum documents the October 2025 updates to the Home page community metrics presentation, discovery card pattern, and the adoption of the Teal + Cyan palette so future work aligns with the current UI.
+Canonical implementation in [webapp/static/style.css](webapp/static/style.css:1) and templates in [webapp/templates/base.html](webapp/templates/base.html:35).
+Palette rationale and mapping are detailed in [docs/ui-modernization-plan.md](docs/ui-modernization-plan.md).

+0) Palette and token updates (Teal + Cyan)
+- Primary brand (Teal) for actions and emphasis:
+  - `--brand` #0D9488, `--brand-hover` #0F766E, `--brand-ink` #134E4A, `--brand-weak` #CCFBF1
+- Secondary accent (Cyan) for links and informational highlights:
+  - `--accent` #06B6D4, `--accent-ink` #0E7490, `--accent-weak` #CFFAFE
+- Neutrals and surfaces:
+  - `--fg` #0F172A, `--bg` #F8FAFC, `--card-bg` #FFFFFF, borders updated to `--border` #E5E7EB and `--border-strong` #D1D5DB
+- New helpers:
+  - `--shadow-subtle` 0 4px 12px rgba(2,6,23,0.06), `--radius-lg` 12px, `--brand-gradient` linear-gradient(135deg, var(--brand), var(--accent))
+  - Focus ring standardized: `--focus-ring` 0 0 0 3px rgba(6,182,212,0.45) (Cyan-based)
+- Usage policy:
+  - Links use accent color; top navigation links on soft backgrounds use brand-ink for contrast
+  - Panels/cards are white surfaces on a soft page background; use subtle elevation only on interactive hover
+  - Optional gradient variant is reserved for primary CTAs: `.btn-primary-gradient`

 1) Community metrics as a marketing headline (Home)
 - The previous “quick-stats” grid on Home is replaced by a single, scannable headline that emphasizes key numbers inline.